 How many practical life activities should I offer at home?
 A strong starting point is 4-8 rotating options.
 Fewer choices often leads to deeper focus and repetition.

 Do I need special Montessori materials?
 No. Most Montessori practical life activities use everyday household items.
 What matters is child-sized tools, a clear setup, and a consistent presentation.
+See the materials list above for specifics.

 How do I know when to move to a harder activity?
 When your child completes the full cycle (do, clean up, reset) with confidence, add a small complexity: more steps, smaller tools, or a new transfer method.